‘DWTS’ Romance Rumors: Bonner Bolton And Sharna Burgess Dating Buzz Swirls

-Season 24 of Dancing With the Stars has just gotten started, and there is already talk of a potential DWTS romance brewing.
+Season 24 of Dancing With the Stars has just gotten started and there is already talk of a potential DWTS romance brewing.
 The chemistry was immediately noticeable when Bonner Bolton and Sharna Burgess first met and a moment that went viral during the premiere sparked rumors that they are already dating.
 Are Bonner and Sharna romantically involved with one another?

 The introduction package for Bonner Bolton and Sharna Burgess during the Dancing With the Stars premiere showed that the DWTS pro dancer blushed when she first met her Season 24 partner, and he was immediately smitten as well.
-Sharna and Bonner clearly have connected quite well, and that connection did not escape the judges or the viewers during the premiere.
+Sharna and Bonner clearly have connected quite well and that connection did not escape the judges or the viewers during the premiere.
 Adding to the buzz was an incidental moment between the two that went viral when his hand landed on a rather intimate area of hers while another interview was taking place.

 Despite all of the sparks and chemistry, Bonner and Sharna insist that they are not dating.
 Bolton and Burgess talked with Entertainment Tonight and said that they are focusing on their partnership on the dance floor, not a romantic relationship.
 The Dancing With the Stars pair acknowledge that they do have a great chemistry, but an insider says that at least at this point, there is nothing more than a show partnership taking place.

 Could Sharna and Bonner become the next big Dancing With the Stars romance?
 When each of them was asked by ET correspondent Cameron Mathison if they are single, both Bolton and Burgess confirmed that they are not currently dating anybody else.
-While DWTS fans may remember that she had been in a long-term relationship throughout much of her time with the series, that relationship ended some months back, so she is indeed single.
+While DWTS fans may remember that she had been in a long-term relationship throughout much of her time with the series, that relationship ended some months back so she is indeed single.

 There’s nothing that Dancing With the Stars fans love more than a good showmance, and it seems clear that in Season 24, all eyes will be on Bonner and Sharna.
 They not only are both single and working together, but they definitely seem to be smitten with one another.
 Us Weekly shares that Bolton and Burgess were spotted looking cozy with one another recently at the Cowboy Palace Saloon and the two DWTS cast members do speak very highly of one another.